top of page

 ABOUT ME

-DR. CHELSEA PHILLIPS is a professional dramaturg, theatre historian, and Associate Professor at Villanova University.
-Her research interests include women, Shakespeare, and the eighteenth-century theatre.
+DR. CHELSEA PHILLIPS is an award-winning theatre historian, dramaturg, and Associate Professor of Theatre at Villanova University.
+Her research interests include early modern and eighteenth-century theatre, and social and medical history.

-She is the author of Carrying All Before Her: Celebrity Pregnancy and the London Stage, 1689-1800 (University of Delaware Press, 2022).
+She is the author of Carrying All Before Her: Celebrity Pregnancy and the London Stage, 1689-1800 (University of Delaware Press, 2022), which received an honorable mention for the Society for the Study of Early Modern Women and Gender's First Book Prize.

 Chelsea received her MFA in Dramaturgy from Mary Baldwin University/The American Shakespeare Center, and her doctorate from The Ohio State University.